 Your child will be taken to a room where he can rest until he is fully awake.
-Caregivers will monitor him closely.
+Healthcare providers will monitor him closely.
 When they see that your child is okay, they will take him to his hospital room.
 Your child may be sleepy and have pain after surgery.
-Do not let your child get out of bed until caregivers say it is okay.
-Leave your child's bandages on until his caregiver removes them.
+Do not let your child get out of bed until healthcare providers say it is okay.
+Leave your child's bandages on until his healthcare provider removes them.

 - You cannot make it to your child's appointment on time.